SamuelCabralCruz/unresolved-review-threads/README.md

 - `unresolvedLabel`: Specify the name of the label to mark a pull request having unresolved review threads.
   - __required__: false
   - __default value__: unresolvedThreads
+- `bypassLabel`: Specify the name of the label to ignore the unresolved threads check on a given pull request.
+  - __required__: false
+  - __default value__: ignoreUnresolved

 ## Workflow

 - This action flow is currently a lot more complicated than it would otherwise be if GitHub Actions could be triggered on